benyblack/ta_backtest/README.md

 ## TA Backtesting

+Goals of the project
-The goal of this project is to build a framework for myself to implement different back testing scenario easily.
-It is not going to be a general porpose framework and I try to keep it as simple as possible.
+1. To build a framework for myself to implement different back testing scenario easily.
+2. Trying to code in functional programming style with python (which is a bit difficult)

+I am going to change my mind about this and start to convert it to Elixir which is more suitable for functional style.
+But I will need some parts will remain in python.